James J. Fiorentini BRADFORD RAIL TRAIL:

 Haverhill Riverfront Boardwalk:

-Starting from the Haverhill Dock parking lot in Haverhill [Western End]; A short Boardwalk travels East from below the RR Bridge (travels next to the Comeau Bridge) alongside the Merrimack River to Riverfront Park.
-Currently, as of 2023, a 0.2 mile gap exists to the next section.
-The Boardwalk then continues East from Elliott Pl, where you access the trail via stairs up to the top of the flood wall, alongside the Merrimack River to the Basiliere Bridge after 0.3 miles.
-Currently, as of 2023, a there is no link to the trail which continues on the east side of the bridge.
-The paved Riverfront Trail continues East alongside the Merrimack River to River Rest Park and out to Water St after 0.2 miles.
+Starting from the Haverhill Dock parking lot in Haverhill [Western End]; A short Boardwalk travels East, from below the RR Bridge (travels next to the Comeau Bridge) alongside the Merrimack River to Riverfront Park.
+Currently, as of 2025, a 0.2 mile Gap exists to the next section.
+The Boardwalk then continues East, from Elliott Pl, where you access the trail via stairs up to the top of the flood wall, alongside the Merrimack River to the Basiliere Bridge after 0.3 miles.
+Currently, as of 2025, a there is no link to the trail which continues on the East Side of the bridge.
+The paved Riverfront Trail continues East, alongside the Merrimack River to River Rest Park and out to Water St after 0.2 miles.

-Further East, another short section of the paved Riverfront Trail, travels from Riverside Ave east through Riverside Park.
-Future plans call for continuing the paved trail along the Merrimack River east, behind River’s Edge Plaza to the William H. Bates Veterans Memorial Bridge (Route 113).
+Further East, a short section of the paved Merrimack River Trail; Riverside Park, travels from Riverside Ave East, through Riverside Park.
+Future plans call for continuing the paved trail along the Merrimack River East, behind River’s Edge Plaza to the William H. Bates Veterans Memorial Bridge (Route 113).
 Funded 2023.

 Bradford Rail Trail: